alibaba/bifrostui/packages/bui-core/src/ScrollView/index.en-US.md

 };
 ```

-### Events and Control
+## Events and Control

-Use `onScrollToLower`, `onScrollToUpper` to receive callbacks when scrolling reaches the top or bottom.
-Pass `scrollTop`/`scrollLeft`, `scrollIntoView` to scroll to a specific coordinate or element by ID.
+Use `onScrollToLower`, `onScrollToUpper` to receive callbacks when scrolling reaches the start or end.
+Pass `scrollTop`/`scrollLeft`, `scrollIntoView` to scroll to the specified coordinates or the element with the corresponding id.

 ```tsx
 import { ScrollView, Button, Stack } from '@bifrostui/react';